thelia/thelia.github.io/en/documentation/templates/smarty/introduction.md

 ---
 layout: home
-title: Thelia Templates
+title: Thelia Smarty Templates
 sidebar: templates
 lang: en
-subnav: templates_introduction
+subnav: templates_twig_introduction
 ---
-# About Thelia Templates #
+# About Thelia Smarty Templates #

-Thelia templates uses the [Smarty](http://www.smarty.net/) template engine, enriched by many Thelia additions, such as loops, data access functions, internationalization function, etc.
+Thelia Smarty templates uses the [Smarty](http://www.smarty.net/) template engine, enriched by many Thelia additions, such as loops, data access functions, internationalization function, etc.

 Be sure to have a basic Smarty knowledge before starting to write a new template.
 The [Smarty documentation](http://www.smarty.net/docs/en/) will help you.